 We also offer an alternative school for students who struggle in the regular classroom or require credit recovery.
-All classes within the alternative program are offered using the Apex and/or Odyssey Curriculum, two computer-based programs.
+All classes within the alternative program are offered using an online curriculum, computer-based program.
 Students interested in the program must speak personally with the principal to apply for the alternative school.
 Approval will be granted based on a student's academic, social, and personal needs and situation.
 Students granted admission to the alternative setting are assigned one of three possible schedules: